course-dprep/airbnb-price-calculator/README.md

 - average daily price for different listings
 - monthly average occupancy rate for each city taken into account

-The average daily price considered will be based on competitors that have similar characteristics in terms of:
+The average daily price considered is based on competitors that have similar characteristics in terms of:
 - demographics (e.g., neighborhood, nearby facilities)
 - accommodation (e.g., rating, amenities, type of accommodation)